invst-git/OpsForge-AI/README.md

 ## Configuration

-### AWS Bedrock (LLM Integration)
+### AWS Bedrock (Optional LLM Integration)

-The agents use AWS Bedrock for advanced reasoning, summarization, and decision-making.
+The agents are tool-driven and learn from feedback; AWS Bedrock is optional and only used for narrative summarization and synthesis overlays.

 *   **Setup**: Ensure your environment is configured with AWS credentials that have `bedrock:InvokeModel` permissions.
 *   **Model**: The system is configured to use an Anthropic Claude model (e.g., Sonnet), but this can be changed via the `STRANDS_MODEL_ID` environment variable.